ErdemA33/System-Analizi/README.md

 🖥️ System Inspector & Cleaner

-A modern desktop app for real-time system monitoring and basic cleanup operations.
+A modern desktop application for real-time system monitoring and basic cleanup operations.
+It provides a clean dark interface and allows users to track system performance easily.
-Gerçek zamanlı sistem izleme ve temel temizlik işlemleri için modern bir masaüstü uygulaması.

-🎯 Overview / Genel Bakış
+🎯 Overview

-🇬🇧 English:
-System Inspector & Cleaner monitors CPU, RAM, (and if available) GPU usage, keeps logs, and offers basic cleanup tools.
-It features a clean dark UI and can be packaged as a standalone executable.
+System Inspector & Cleaner monitors CPU, RAM, and (if available) GPU usage, keeps timestamped logs, and offers simple cleanup tools for temporary and unnecessary files.
+It can also be packaged as a standalone executable for easy distribution.

-🇹🇷 Türkçe:
-System Inspector & Cleaner, CPU, RAM ve (varsa) GPU kullanımını izler, loglar oluşturur ve temel temizlik araçları sunar.
-Karanlık ve modern bir arayüze sahiptir, tek dosyalık çalıştırılabilir olarak paketlenebilir.

-✅ Features / Özellikler
+✅ Features

-🇬🇧 English:

 Real-time monitoring (CPU / RAM / GPU)

-Logging with timestamps
+Timestamped logging

 Temporary file cleanup

 Dark UI (customtkinter)

-Buildable as .exe with PyInstaller

-🇹🇷 Türkçe:

-Gerçek zamanlı izleme (CPU / RAM / GPU)

-Zaman damgalı log kaydı

-Geçici dosya temizleme

-Karanlık arayüz (customtkinter)

-PyInstaller ile .exe oluşturma desteği
+Executable build support via PyInstaller

-🖼️ Screenshots / Ekran Görüntüleri
+🖼️ Screenshots

-(Add images here / Buraya ekran görüntüleri ekleyebilirsin)
+(Add your screenshots here)

-📂 Project Structure / Proje Yapısı
+📂 Project Structure

 project
 ├─ ui